gardener/cluster-api-provider-gardener/blog/2025-07-cluster-api-provider-gardener.md

 This model significantly reduces the operational burden for the user and promotes standardization and governance, while still offering the flexibility of Cluster API resources and workflows.

 > [!TIP]
-> Further information, especially on the concept of the platform mesh, maintaining a digital twin, and multi-planes, can be found in the [ApeiroRA documentation](https://documentation.apeirora.eu/best-practices/control-planes/crt).
+> Further information, especially on the concept of the platform mesh, maintaining a digital twin, and multi-planes, can be found in the [Apeiro documentation](https://documentation.apeirora.eu/best-practices/control-planes/crt).

 ### Why did we build CAPGa?